Rock-Candy-Tea/RSSHUB-PAGE/post/游戏/Blizzard - News/The Trial of Style Has Begun_ How's Your Strut_.md

 ---
-title: The Trial of Style Has Begun_ How's Your Strut_
+title: 'The Trial of Style Has Begun_ How's Your Strut_'
 categories:
     - 游戏
     - Blizzard - News